usrbinsam/irchad/README.md

 # IrChad

+:warning: This software is under active development and does not have any release builds yet!

 IrChad is an IRC client that tries to make the IRC experience feel more like Discord.
 The full power of an IRC experience for your normie friends that don't like or understand the traditional IRC experience.
 For seasoned IRC users, it will feel like a bad/